githubteacher/crispy-rutabaga/githubteacher.md

-My favorite restaurant is Nachos in Bellevue, TN
+My favorite restaurant is Nacho's in Bellevue, TN.